Nicotine Prevention & Recovery

 The Appeal

 Vaping is very popular with young people.
 Today, more high school students use e-cigarettes than regular cigarettes, and the numbers are growing.
-Vaping is appealing to young people because the vape fluids contain flavors such as fruit, mint, and mango.
+Vaping is appealing to young people because the vape fluids contain flavors such as fruit, mint, and candy.
 (These flavorings have not been tested for lung toxicity in the vaporized form.)
 They also look like USB drives, pens, and other common household devices, making them easy to conceal from parents, teachers, and adults.

 Help for Parents